-a.
-Available office space will be allocated on an available basis to individuals admitted to the Graduate School who are conducting research or serving as a teaching assistant, with the following priority:

-- 1. PhD students who have successfully completed the preliminary examination; - 2.
+- a.
+Available office space will be allocated on an available basis to individuals admitted to the Graduate School who are conducting research or serving as a teaching assistant, with the following priorities considered alongside the need to balance space available and timing of student programs/space needs: - 1.
+PhD students who have successfully completed the preliminary examination; - 2.
 PhD students in the process of studying for and taking the preliminary examination; - 3.
 MS students with a completed Plan of Study who are actively working on theses; - 4.
 PhD students who have not yet successfully completed the preliminary examination; - 5.
 MS students who have not yet filed a Plan of Study; - 6.
 MS students pursuing a Professional MS degree; and - 7.
-Non-degree seeking students.
+Non-degree seeking students. - b.

-b.
 Persons admitted to the Graduate School who are paid in part or in full by other than standard assistantships may have their supervisor request special consideration in office assignment.
 If the request is not granted, the usual graduate student priorities will apply.
-A request for special consideration should be based on job requirements such as:

-- 1. Special communication needs; - 2.
+A request for special consideration should be based on job requirements such as: - 1.
+Special communication needs; - 2.
 Special access needs (e.g., student traffic for those teaching or counseling students); - 3.
 Special storage, security, and/or workspace needs; or - 4.
-Special computer or terminal needs.
+Special computer or terminal needs. - c.

-c.
 Office assignments for persons not admitted to the Purdue Graduate School shall be made by the Department Head.